kevinohashi/WPPerformanceTester/readme.txt

 Contributors: kohashi
 Tags: performance, admin, benchmark
 Requires at least: 3.5
-Tested up to: 5.0
+Tested up to: 5.8.1
-Stable tag: 1.1
+Stable tag: 1.1.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 WPPerformanceTester benchmarks your server's performance through a variety of PHP, MySql and WordPress tests

 == Description ==
 WPPerformanceTester was written as a tool to benchmark WordPress in the [WordPress Hosting Performance Benchmarks (2015)](http://reviewsignal.com/blog/2015/07/28/wordpress-hosting-performance-benchmarks-2015/) by [Review Signal](http://reviewsignal.com).
+Current benchmarks are on [WPHostingBenchmarks.com](https://wphostingbenchmarks.com).
 It was designed to test the server's performance by stressing PHP, MySql and running $wpdb queries.

 WPPerformanceTester performs the following tests